 Scottish Renewables therefore welcomes Ofgem's decision to approve the construction of a 600MW transmission link between mainland Scotland and Shetland.
-A number of our members have been developing onshore wind projects in Shetland, and a large volume of projects have received planning consent, and plan to bid in the UK Government's forthcoming Contracts for Difference (CfD) auction.
-Timely progression of a connection to the islands would enable this new renewable generation to connect to the GB grid and help meet the UK and Scottish Government's energy and climate change ambitions.
-The projects would also bring significant local economic benefits to a region that has seen comparatively little renewable energy development to date1.
+A number of our members have been developing onshore wind projects in Shetland and timely progression of a connection to the islands would enable this new renewable generation to connect to the GB grid, helping to meet the UK and Scottish Government's energy and climate change ambitions.
+The projects would also bring significant local economic benefits to a region that has seen comparatively little renewable energy development to date.1